chanceygardener/dialogic-js/README.md

 This structure should then be passed to a response translator, also included in translators.js and are named "handle\<platformName\>Res."
 These functions return a valid fulfillment response structure expected by the NLU platform for which the specific response translator is implemented.

 ## Message Sets
 The Realizer consumes one or more message sets, which contain templates for the content and logic of a virtual agent's responses.
 These templates are consumed as a filepath leading to two directories, content and schema, which in turn contain one or more template files and corresponding argument schemas respectively.
-[TODO (CSB-437): include example lambda function in this repo].

 ### Anatomy of a message set
 #### Template File
 This JSON file lives in the content directory directly beneath the path passed to the Realizer's constructor.
 This file contains two top level keys: